BMKEITA/adversarial_firewall/README.md

-# Multi-Class Adversarial Firewall with Adaptive Defense
+# Multi-Class Adversarial Firewall: A Lightweight Defense Framework for Real-Time ML Systems

  In this work, we introduce a lightweight, modular firewall layer for upstream adversarial attack classification and defense selection.